zihanye96/Classifying-Toxic-Comments/README.md

 ## Final Thoughts

 Our “best” model had an accuracy of 93.15% on our test dataset, which means that 93.15% of comments in our test dataset were correctly classified.
 The balanced accuracy was 68.77%, which means that if our test dataset had equal numbers of toxic and nontoxic comments, the model would make accurate predictions for about 69% of the comments.
 While this is not an ideal level accuracy, we believe that this number can be increased by adding more features to our model.
 We wanted to keep our model relatively simple and thus only included features that made the most sense for classifying a toxic or nontoxic comment, but had we included many more features (ex.
 50 features), we imagine that our model would be able to perform better in all of the model diagnostics we used (accuracy, balanced accuracy, sensitivity, specificity).
 We are particularly happy with the fact that our final model had a sensitivity of 99.55%, which means it was able to correctly identify 99.55% of toxic comments as toxic.
-The specificity of 37.98% means that our final model only identified 37.98% of nontoxic comments as nontoxic, which suggests that there is certainly room for improvement, which we can do via more extensive feature engineering.